Preventative Cardiovascular Medicine MSc

 The module will depend on the creation of a piece of work based upon a specific clinically related project relevant to the student's practice.
 This project may comprise:

 - Literature review and appraisal of the evidence.

 - Audit of practice including organisational or clinical.

 - Qualitative or quantitative research (formal research involving human subjects is not anticipated).

-You will be required to produce a piece of work based upon a clinically-related project that is relevant to your practice.
+For the final module of the preventative cardiovascular course you will be required to produce a piece of work based upon a clinically-related project that is relevant to your practice.
 Once you have selected a specific project, you will submit a project summary/proposal of approximately 1,500 words.
 Following the approval of your proposal you will then complete a 10,500 word professional project.

 To produce the professional project you will continue to study online.
 Much of the work is self-directed, however you will receive guidance from your tutor throughout the module.